-Disneyland aims for a reopening: Should I go?
+Disneyland fans ask: Should I go when the park eventually reopens?

 The first thing to remember is you'll need to remain flexible.
 What we learn about Covid-19 changes daily.

-What may seem like a good idea one week may not look so good a week or two later.

-And governors and local officials respond accordingly to the news.
+Governors and local officials respond accordingly to the news.
 Just a few days ago, on June 19, California Governor Gavin Newsom ordered that face masks be mandatory in a variety of public settings.

-The center gate at the entrance to Disneyland was shut on this photo from March 16.
-And while the park hopes to open on July 17, nothing is approved yet.

-Another key thing to remember specifically about Disneyland: The proposed phased reopening on July 17 of Disneyland and Disney California Adventure is just that -- a proposal.

-While the sister Disney World Resort in Florida got swift approvals from local and state government, Disneyland is still waiting for an official OK on its plans.
-And keep in mind the company is still in discussions with unions representing its workers, who are resisting the plan to reopen on July 17, according to the Hollywood Reporter.

-So as you make your plans, don't forget none of this is firm.
+So as you make your plans, remember than none of this is firm.

 Your medical considerations

-So you've caught up with the latest policies and rules.
+So you've caught up with the latest policies and rules -- and postponements.

-But before you decide whether to go to Disneyland (or any amusement park), give yourself and members of your party an honest health assessment.
+But before you decide whether to go to Disneyland down the road (or any amusement park for that matter), give yourself and members of your party an honest health assessment.

 Dr. William Schaffner, an infectious diseases specialist at Vanderbilt Medical Center in Nashville, Tennessee, said recently you need to look at the medical situation from two angles: Who you are and the environment you'll be in.

-Note: Editor's Note — This article was published Wednesday morning before the announcement Disneyland would postpone its July reopening.
-The story has been rewritten to reflect that breaking news.